|Organic Pest Controls

 syn.
 Fava Bean, Faba Bean

-Broad beans are eaten either as a young pod or a mature bean, fresh or dried.
+Broad beans are annual cool season vegetables used either for the young, tender pods or a mature beans, fresh or dried.
 Also useful as a winter green manure.
-Sow late summer, autumn, winter.
-Best in temperate areas; it may fail to flower and bear well in warmer areas.
+Sow late summer, autumn or winter depending on area, it germinates best at 15 - 25°C soil temperature.
+It is most suitable for cool and warm temperate areas; it may fail to flower and bear well in the subtropics.

 Broad Bean 'Aquadulce'

-'Aquadulce' is an heirloom broad bean variety with a great flavour.
-It produces an early, prolific crop on tall plants, pods are 15 cm long.
+'Aquadulce' is a heirloom broad bean variety with fragrant black and white edible flowers.
+The bright green beans have a great flavour when young and tender and can be steamed or eaten fresh.
+Once mature the large seeds are blanched, peeled and used pureed in risotto or pasta and to make delicious dips.
+'Aquadulce' produces an early, prolific crop on tall plants, pods are 15 cm long.
 Days to harvest: 85 - 95.

 Broad Bean 'Coles Dwarf'